 7. Based on the SEC curves in Fig. 2 and 3, determine V_e of the polymer that corresponds to curve X and use it to estimate the degree of polymerization m of its second block.
-Detail your calculation; you may use a calculator or plot a graph.
+Provide details of your calculation: you may use a calculator or plot a graph.